Portuguese investigators search for cause of Lisbon streetcar crash that killed 16

 Lisbon’s Civil Protection Agency said earlier Thursday that the death toll had risen to 17.
 It later corrected that to 16, citing a duplication of available information.

 All the dead were adults, Margarida Castro Martins, head of Lisbon’s Civil Protection Agency, told reporters.
-She didn't provide their names or nationalities, saying that their families would be informed first.
+She didn't provide their identities, saying their families would be informed first.

 The transport workers’ trade union SITRA said that the streetcar’s brakeman, André Marques, was among the dead.

-The injured include men and women between the ages of 24 and 65 as well as a 3-year-old child, she said.
-Among them are Portuguese people as well as two Germans, two Spaniards and one person each from France, Italy, Switzerland, Canada, Morocco, South Korea and Cape Verde, she said.
+The injured include men and women between the ages of 24 and 65, and a 3-year-old child, Castro Martins said.
+Among them are Portuguese people, as well as two Germans, two Spaniards and one person each from France, Italy, Switzerland, Canada, Morocco, South Korea and Cape Verde, she said.

 The range of nationalities reflects how big a draw the renowned 19th-century streetcar is for tourists and locals alike.